Isometric game art in vectors

 By creating more blocks (e.g. a pure grass block) will allow you to variate the terrain you can build with your tiles.

-Creating isometric tiles is a bit more time consuming as things get skewed and squashed but it’s an appealing look and well worth it.
-You might find it easier creating elements for the decoration in frontal view first and skew them after.
-E.g. rather than draw a door for a house in isometric view, create it with rectangles and then skew the finished element to match the isometric setup.
+Creating isometric tiles is a bit more time consuming.
+Things get deformed, skewed and squashed.
+Yet, it’s an appealing look and well worth it.
+You might find it easier creating elements in frontal view first.
+Afterwards, you skew and adjust them to fit the angle.
+E.g. rather than draw a door for a house in isometric view, create it with rectangles.
+Once done, skew the finished element to match the isometric setup.

 A main problem you will encounter when creating whole scenarios in inkscape based on ‘isometric blocks’ is the depth sorting.
 It will only look right if the tiles are stacked properly.
 The tiles furthest away (top left corner of the screen) are on the bottom of the pile and the closest (front right corner) are on top of the other shapes.